lanl/conduit/README.md

 HPC infrastructures often include a variety of storage systems located on different servers and backed by different filesystems.
 Moving large datasets reliably and efficiently between these systems requires coordination, parallel execution, and careful enforcement of access controls.

 Conduit provides a unified service for scheduling, coordinating, and executing data transfer jobs across a dedicated data transfer cluster.
-One or more Conduit server instances operate together as a single logical control plane, while transfer work is executed in parallel on worker nodes using user-level permissions to ensure transfers respect existing filesystem access controls.
+One or more Conduit server instances form a coordinated cluster, while transfer work is executed in parallel on worker nodes using user-level permissions to ensure transfers respect existing filesystem access controls.

 Users interact with Conduit through a gRPC API (typically via the `conduit` CLI) to submit, monitor, and manage transfer jobs.
 The system is designed to be extensible, allowing administrators to support different storage backends and transfer mechanisms through a plugin-based model.